 There are lots of things that preppers lean on in times of crisis.
 From the mundane to the most extreme.
-In times of total collapse, people are going to lean on that high powered rifle and all the ammo it can handle but in a simple power outage, there is nothing more important than light.
+In times of total collapse, people are going to lean on that high powered rifle and all the ammo it can handle.
+However, in a simple power outage, there is nothing more important than light.

-It’s astounding when the darkness falls and our light switches no longer work, how frail we feel.
+It’s astounding when the darkness falls and our light switches no longer work, how helpless we feel.
 We revert back to a time when we were living in caves and running from mega-predators.
-Fire and light makes us all feel safer.
+Fire and light make us all feel that much safer.

 We all want answers for the darkness.
 Most people go the route of a powerful EDC flashlight maybe something from Olight or SureFire.

 However, these things might be out of budget right now.
 If that’s the case we are going to look at a way to make a simple 100-hour candle.
 These are very simple to make and require nearly nothing.

 It doesn’t get much more simple than these DIY candles.
 You might have seen something like this in a Crisco candle.
 We are going to mimic that in a smaller package.
 The trick, however, is to add a birthday candle instead of a wick.

 Start by filling your mason jar with a few scoops of the vegetable shortening.
 Smooth it off at the top.

 Use a knife to poke a hole in the top of the mason jar lid.
 You want it to be large enough to fit the candle.
 Another easy way to do this is to use a small punch and a hammer.

 Screw your lid on and then sink the birthday candle down into the Crisco so that the wick is showing enough that it can be lit.